Generalized Error Exponents For Small Sample Universal Hypothesis Testing: Proofs of KPERFORMANCE and ratefunction

 \section{Proofs of \Theorem{KPERFORMANCE} and \Theorem{ratefunction}}

 The proof of \Theorem{KPERFORMANCE} and \Theorem{ratefunction} is based on the Chernoff bound and the G\"{a}rtner-Ellis Theorem.
 The key step is to obtain an asymptotic approximation to the logarithmic moment generating function of the test statistic.
-To simplify the presentation, instead of $\kstat$ we work with the following statistic:
+To simplify the presentation we work with the following statistic instead of $\kstat$: